bouncingsoles/ossec-agent/README.md

 Please define the following variables in host_vars for your server.

 WINDOWS HOST VARS:
+ - ip_address
+   - The IP address to use to register your host.
+You can use ansible defined variable or type it in.
  - ossec_url:
    - URL to obtain the OSSEC windows package to install
  - ossec_file: